zenobio93/seat-docs/docs/admin_guides/authorizations.md

 - an optional description: this is mostly a text explaining the permission purpose
 - an optional limits button: it will help you to filter/restrict the permission to only a certain population.
 Only character and corporation scope permissions can be filtered.

+!!! warning

+    In SeAT 3, leaving the affiliations of a role empty, meant that the role would apply to no relevant entities.
+It had no effect.
+This has changed in SeAT 4.
+If you give a role a permission with no filter, this permission will apply globally to all entities.
+For example giving the Corporation Sheet permission to a role with no filter means that the members of the role will be able to see the corporation sheets of every corporation on the server.
 #### Role members

 ![Role Members](../img/authorization_members.png)